jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Wednesday 1/19 Priorities (copies)
-- **important** Loading a game with a portal up - the portal comes back as a blood portal and you have no stamina
 - **easy** Double check Electron Security
-- **easy** Connect spell is slow when cast with multiple targets (after another targeting spell); make it concurrent like the others
 ---
 - **important** poisoner should have a cost to cast
     - it does, maybe show in tooltip?